LukasStonie/internship_fh_wn/reference_db/README.md

 In addition to that, the directory **appdata** needs to be copied as well, because it contains the spectra.

-When moving the application to a new location, the database file and the appdata directory both need to in the directory specified in the **config.py** file.
-By default this is the root directory.
+Importing works by just placing the db file and the appdata directory in the correct location.
+This location is specified by the params DATABASE and APPDATA in the _config.py_ file.
+By default, this is the root directory.

 ## Interaction